 Opportunities for travel on Fiji Airways

-You can fly Fiji Airways Business Class from Auckland to the US with a stopover in Fiji for only 55k miles – while this is the same as Qantas, at least you’ll be flying in the right direction, and Fiji is arguably a nicer place to stay for a few nights than Sydney or Melbourne!
+You can fly Fiji Airways Business Class from New Zealand to the US with a stopover in Fiji for only 55k miles – while this is the same as Qantas, at least you’ll be flying in the right direction, and Fiji is arguably a nicer place to stay for a few nights than Sydney or Melbourne!

 Looking to do an island hop?
 You can have a stopover in Fiji and then head onwards to Hawaii for 45k miles.